asuryoprabowo/asuryoprabowo.github.io/_pages/about.md

 ------

-I graduated from the University of Maryland School of Public Policy in May 2023, and have established myself as a scholar at the intersection of sustainability and public finance.
+I recently graduated from the University of Maryland and will begin my postdoc at Cornell University this summer.

+Through research, I aspire to bridge two fields within public policy: sustainability and public budgeting.
 My dissertation, "Essays on Natural Disasters and Fiscal Resilience," empirically studies how environmental shocks like weather-related disasters affect state governments' finances, and what actions governments should take to maintain fiscal resilience and sustainability.

 Email me at [aichiro@umd.edu](mailto:aichiro@umd.edu).